Fernando-A-Rocha/mta-mod-downloader/README.md

 - (optional) `activated_by_default` - Whether the mod is activated by default (true/false)
 - (optional) `encrypted` - Whether the mod is encrypted using [NandoCrypt](#nandocrypt) (true/false)
 - (optional) `permission_check` - The name of the serverside permission check function (e.g. `isPlayerAdmin(player)`)

-## Demo Implementation

-There is a [teleportation system](/mod_downloader/main/teleport_client.lua) included in the resource for demonstration purposes.

-It allows you to define locations that players can teleport to, and require certain mods to be loaded in order to teleport to them.

-You can code your own implementations using the functions and custom events available both client and server side.

 ## NandoCrypt